 Currently my favorite places to bike are steep, rural, mountain dirt roads with great views, big climbs, and fast descents.

-What is your favorite thing about living in Seattle?
+What is your favorite thing about Seattle?

 However, if I could live anywhere else in the world, I’d choose Paris.
 It is hands down the best city in the world.
 I’ve spent some time there as a tourist, but would love the opportunity to live there and really become a local.